Bijayrauniyar/react-todo-app-with-testcases/README.md

 # Todo App Like Google Keep using React

-A React Todo list app, using React hooks, react-bootstrap with snapshot and unit tesing using jest, enzyme and testing-library/react-hooks.
+## A React Todo list app, using React hooks, react-bootstrap also added snapshot and unit tesing using Jest, Enzyme and testing-library/react-hooks.

+# Highlight of a Project
-# Functional Componnet
+### Functional Componnet
-# React Hooks
+### React Hooks
-# Modular Code
+### Modular Code
-# Modularizing React Code
+### Modularizing React Code
-# Seprated Business Logic and Added Tests Cases for it
+### Seprated Business Logic and Added Tests Cases for it

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).